deltaone/factorio-lua-processor/README.md

 A Factorio mod that lets you run LUA programs ingame.
 This is can be platform for developing custom signal processors, object controllers and etc.

 # Custom 'storage-controller' program in action:
 Produces specified products in the required quantity using thresholds ...
 Program required two additional modules: ram for production list/priority, io module for reading storage state - both must be placed around cpu module.
-Production control signal out from cpu module.
+Production control signal out from cpu module to "crafting_combinator" module.
 </br>
 <details>
   <summary>BP for 0.15.x :</summary>